zaiisao/Documentation/en/Agora Platform/token.md

 title: Use Security Keys
 description:
 platform: All Platforms
-updatedAt: Mon Aug 05 2019 02:16:34 GMT+0800 (CST)
+updatedAt: Thu Aug 15 2019 06:00:41 GMT+0800 (CST)
 ---
 # Use Security Keys
 We understand that security is a vital consideration when you integrate real-time communications into your application.
 To help you build an application that meets your security requirements, the Agora SDK provides two security mechanisms:

-* For low security requirements, use an App ID for authentication.
+* For low-security requirements, use an App ID for authentication.
-* For high security requirements, use a dynamic key for authentication (recommended).
+* For high-security requirements, use a dynamic key for authentication (recommended).

 This page introduces Agora's two authentication mechanisms in details.